Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 Porridge with Lacinato Kale in a Miso Tahini Sauce |

-Our Day of Simple Vegan Macrobiotic Meals
+Our Day of Simple Macrobiotic Meals

 We began most days with porridge, similar to this Barley Oat Porridge, or any of the many porridge recipes in my Basic Macrobiotic Menus & Recipes book I'll be republishing soon.
 I also have recipes in The MAP.

 Don usually makes our morning porridge.
 He varies the grain blends, usually combining oats &/or Bob's Red Mill Protein Oats with other grains, including barley, millet (one of our favorite combos), rolled whole wheat, rye or kamut flakes, buckwheat, or leftover brown rice.
-You'll find our Oat Millet Porridge recipe, below.
+You'll find the Oat Millet Porridge recipe, below.

 To eat in harmony with the fall and winter seasons, I prefer having mostly cooked foods, including seasonal fruit.
 Apples and pears are especially great stewed or baked along with some dried fruit like raisins or dates.
 (Here are recipes for stewed or baked fresh and dried fruit.)
 Pears are especially good for chronic dry coughs.